ZahraAhmadi4/Face-detection/README.md

 ## Step 9: Doing research and trying other things

 After some research I tried a bunch of different things.
 I copy pasted the code from the Haarcascade file in my regular text editor and saved it as a .xml file.
 I tried installing other libraries like 'numpy' since that's another way to make a face detection program.
 That didn't work either.
 But then I came across the project of someone on the web and that helped me a lot.
-[Click here to see it](https://answers.opencv.org/question/177778/why-i-got-stuck-in-faces-face_detectordetectmultiscalegray-13-5/) I made use of this code and customized it and cut the unnecessary lines of code.
+[Click here to see it](https://answers.opencv.org/question/177778/why-i-got-stuck-in-faces-face_detectordetectmultiscalegray-13-5/).
+I made use of this code and customized it and cut the unnecessary lines of code.

+#### The code

 ```
 import cv2